 But thereby taking everyone out of the market and going into hedge funds where the risk takers that these people that they're saying are the ones that caused all these problems are now going into the hedge funds.

-And the reform bill is really tough on the banks and investment firms like Wall Street and whatever, but not on hedge funds.
+And the reform bill is really tough on the banks and investment firms like Wall Street and whatever, but it's not on hedge funds.

-Well, I'm I'm not referring to that, but just in general.
+Well, I'm not referring to that, but just that's why I was having trouble.

-Uh I heard you refer to it a few times on the show.
+I heard you refer to it a few times on the show.

-Most everything I'm familiar with, yeah.
+Most everything I'm familiar with, including that, yes.

 Yeah.